 You’ll also want to look at local laws in your area, and do your best to get on the right side of them.

-In an ideal world, if our footpath orientation allowed it, I’d position our honesty stall facing south, where it would be much better protected.
+In an ideal world, if my footpath orientation allowed it, I’d position our honesty stall facing south, where it would be much better protected.
 Your spot might not allow for this either, but definitely do give positioning and sunshine a good amount of forethought before setting up.

 If a lot of sun is the only option for you, an old fridge could be a good way to go.
 You’ll never turn it on, but the insulation could help protect things.
 Doors that close could help during rainstorms, too.